-White and Bavarian Blue Decorating
+White and Bavarian Blue Decorations

 German Flag Decorations

-Are you looking for more Oktoberfest party ideas to really want to show off your German heritage?
-We also carry a complete line of German party decorations that are perfect for an emphasis on a German party.
-These kind of party decorations would be a great idea for a family reunion.
-You can start off your decorating with the German Poly Decorating Material.
-Just wrap it around everything in sight to instantly add the German flag colors to your party.
-Next, add some black, golden-yellow, and red crepe streamers.
+Are you looking for more Oktoberfest party ideas to show off your German heritage?
+We also carry a complete line of German party decorations that are perfect for a German party.
+Start off the decorating process with the German Poly Decorating Material.
+Just wrap it around everything in sight to instantly add the colors of the flag to the party.
+Once that is up, add some black, golden-yellow, and red crepe streamers.
 Top off your German flag decorations by hanging some red or golden-yellow tissue balls from the ceiling.
 You'll also want to add some old-world German charm to your decorations with items like the Oktoberfest Cutouts and Beer Stein Cutouts.
 The former are perfect because they tell your guests where things are located and they look like they were plucked right out of an alpine village.

 German Beer Decorations